Whatsapp Icon

 Gentle Exercise

-Depending on the patient's physical condition and doctor's advice, light exercise like walking or yoga can improve mood and reduce stress.
+Depending on the patient's physical condition and the doctor's advice, light exercises like walking or yoga can improve mood and reduce stress.
 Always consult with a healthcare provider before starting any new exercise regimen.

 Stress Reduction Techniques